InoshMatheesha/FreebieGamesFinder-Extension/README.md

 1. Click the extension icon in your toolbar
 2. Browse 500+ free games
-3. Search by game name, genre, or platform
+3. Search by game name
 4. Click any game to visit its official page
-5. Hit 🔄 to refresh the game list

 **That's it!** No sign-up, no hassle.